Topological two-band electron-hole superconductors with $d$-wave symmetry: Absence of Dirac quasiparticle annihilation in magic-angle twisted trilayer graphene

 \textit{Density of states: } The DOS for electrons or holes $D^{(\pm)}(\varepsilon) = -\sum_{\vk} {\rm Im} [(G_{0}^{(\pm)}(\vk, \varepsilon + \ii 0^+))_{11}]/\pi$ is found by analytically continuing $\ii \hbar\omega_n \rightarrow \varepsilon + \ii 0^+$ in the quasiparticle propagator defined in Eq.~\eqref{quasiProp}.
 The total density of states is the sum

 where $U_\vk^{(\pm)} = \sqrt{(1 + \xi_\vk^{(\pm)}/E_\vk^{(\pm)})/2}$ and $V_\vk^{(\pm)} = \sqrt{(1 - \xi_\vk^{(\pm)}/E_\vk^{(\pm)})/2}$ are the Bogoliubov coefficients.

 The black lines in the bottom panel of Fig.~\ref{fig:EoS} show the DOS for $m^{(+)} = m^{(-)}$.
 If also the chemical potentials of electrons and holes are equal, $\mu^{(+)} = \mu^{(-)}$, the DOS is particle-hole symmetric.
 Only when ${\widetilde \mu}<-|\zeta|$ is the system fully gapped, and a U-shape can be discerned in the DOS, with $D(\varepsilon)$ being zero within the gap between the quasiparticle and quasihole energies.
 In this case, the electron and hole sectors exhibit Bose-like superconductivity.
 When one or both of the quasiparticle bands undergo a Lifshitz phase transition to the gapless state, either the electron or hole sector or both exhibit BCS-like superconductivity, and the DOS acquires a V-shape, only going to zero at $\varepsilon = 0$.
 For $\zeta = 0$, the peaks at the gap edges for the U-shaped regime occur at $\varepsilon = \pm \vert {\widetilde \mu} \vert$, and the two peaks in the V-shaped region also occur at $\varepsilon = \pm \vert {\widetilde \mu} \vert$, since the system is in the strongly interacting regime.
-A similar transition was observed in the tunneling conductance of MATTG~\cite{Kim2022}.
+A similar transition was observed in the tunneling conductance of MATTG~\cite{Kim2022}, however the disappearance of the coherence peaks at ${\widetilde \mu} = 0$ (See Fig.~\ref{fig:EoS}) due to the annihilation of chiral Dirac fermions was not seen experimentally~\cite{Kim2022}.

+For more complex band structures with additional Fermi pockets and extra superconducting gaps, more coherence peaks would be present.
+Still, the coherence peaks associated with Dirac fermion quasiparticles must move towards each other as $\widetilde \mu \to 0$ to allow for their disappearance, considering that the annihilation of Dirac fermions is the cause of the topological transition.
+In contrast, the coherence peaks not associated with Dirac fermions would not disappear as ${\widetilde \mu}$ is changed.
+This is a spectroscopic manifestation of the topological requirement that Dirac fermions annihilate at the phase boundary, and must occur for any model that invokes the disappearance of Dirac fermion quasiparticles as the cause of the topological transition.

 Particle-hole symmetry can be broken in multiple ways.
 When $\zeta \neq 0$, three different phases emerge with changing ${\widetilde \mu}$, and two asymmetric peaks are present at $\varepsilon = \mp\widetilde{\mu}^{(\pm)}$.
 When $m^{(+)} \ne m^{(-)}$, particle-hole symmetry is broken even at $\zeta=0$, see the dashed red lines in the bottom panel of Fig.~\ref{fig:EoS}.
 The DOS becomes larger on the hole side, because the mass of the holes is larger $m^{(-)} = 2 m^{(+)}$.
 However, the largest Van Hove singularity switches from positive to negative energies at the TPQT when crossing the phase boundary from BCS-like [phase (d)] to Bose-like [phase (a)], a feature that is controlled by the Bogoliubov coefficients, which act as the residues of the poles at $\varepsilon = \pm E_{\bf k}^{(\pm)}$.